GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_access.md

 **Stream multi-band continental COG mosaics in QGIS**

 To make it easier to visualise DEA Tidal Composite bands in true and false colour, we provide several Virtual Raster files (`.vrt`) that can be loaded into QGIS.
-These Virtual Rasters stream data from the cloud automatically, avoiding the need to download multiple files.
-They also provide instructions for combining, streaming, and viewing multiple COG files simultaneously.
+These Virtual Rasters combine, stream and visualise data from multiple COG files in the cloud simultaneously, avoiding the need to download multiple files.

 1. Open the DEA Tidal Composites [continental_mosaics](https://data.dea.ga.gov.au/?prefix=derivative/ga_s2_tidal_composites_cyear_3/1-0-0/continental_mosaics/) directory in DEA's Amazon S3 bucket.
 1. Enter a directory of a particular year, e.g. `2018--P1Y`